dolphin323/ghera_cleaned/Web/WebViewLoadDataWithBaseUrl-UnauthorizedFileAccess-Lean/README.md

 # Description of vulnerability and corresponding exploit
 An Android app can display web pages via *WebView* component.
 The loaded HTML/JavaScript files run in the context of the app.
 Consequently, they have the same privilege as the app in terms of access to resources.

 *Issue:* An application can load saved HTML web page as a string using *loadDataWithBaseUrl()* with *file scheme baseURL*.
-Saved web page can source JavaScript from a malicious server.
-The WebView has permission to access all resources the app has access to.
-Therefore, the JavaScript executing in the context of WebView will also have permission to access these resources.
+Since WebView has permission to access all of the app’s resources, JavaScript code executing in the context of WebView will also have same permissions.
+If the saved web page sources JavaScript code from a malicious server, then these permissions can be abused.

 *Example:* The vulnerability is demonstrated by *Benign*.
 The *MainActivity* of this app has a WebView which loads an HTML file from an internal file system.